slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'We don’t like people that see us in a way that doesn’t resonate with how we see ourselves.'*

-How to network?
+HINT: How to network?
 Adding value is everything.
 Help people.
 People want to form relationships with those who seem like they’ll give at least as much than they take.

 So find out what people actually want and give it to them.